-The expected term for most of the options granted - plain vanilla was determined using the simplified method, which takes into consideration the option's contractual life and the vesting periods (for non-employees the expected term is equal to the option's contractual life), since the Company does not have sufficient historical exercise data to provide a reasonable basis upon which to estimate expected term.
+The Company does not have sufficient historical exercise data to provide a reasonable basis upon which to estimate expected term.
+Accordingly, as to plain vanilla options granted, the expected term was determined using the simplified method, which takes into consideration the option's contractual life and the vesting periods (for non-employees, the expected term is equal to the option's contractual life).

-The Company estimates its forfeiture rate based on its employment termination history, and will continue to evaluate the adequacy of the forfeiture rate based on analysis of employee turnover behavior, and other factors (for non-employees the forfeiture rate is nil).
-The annual risk free rates are based on the yield rates of zero coupon non-index linked US Federal Reserve treasury bonds as both the exercise price and the share price are in US Dollar terms.
-The Company's expected volatility is derived from historical volatilities of companies in comparable stages as well as companies in the industry.
-Each Company's historical volatility is weighted based on certain factors and combined to produce a single volatility factor used by the Company.
+The Company estimates its forfeiture rate based on its employment termination history, and will continue to evaluate the adequacy of the forfeiture rate based on analysis of employee turnover behavior and other factors (for non-employees the forfeiture rate is nil).
+The annual risk-free rates are based on the yield rates of zero coupon non-index linked U.S. Federal Reserve treasury bonds as both the exercise price and the share price are in dollar terms.
+The Company's expected volatility is derived from a blended volatility, based on its historical data and that of a peer group of public companies.

-4) As of December 31, 2011, the total unrecognized compensation cost on employee and non-employee stock options, related to unvested stock-based compensation amounted to approximately \$4,187 thousand.
-This cost is expected to be recognized over a weighted-average period of approximately 1.78 years.
+10. As of June 30, 2012, the total unrecognized compensation cost on employee and non-employee stock options, related to unvested stock-based compensation, amounted to approximately \$2,745 thousand.
+This cost is expected to be recognized over a weighted-average period of approximately 1.96 years.
 This expected cost does not include the impact of any future stock-based compensation awards.

-The following table summarizes the allocation of total share-based compensation expense in the consolidated statements of operations:
+The following table summarizes the allocation of total share-based compensation expense in the Consolidated Statements of Operations: